'She was my hero': Inspirational Kiwi teen Eva McGauley loses battle with cancer

 "She has left a legacy and I hope our young people will be inspired to carry it on."

-The young Wellingtonian became a member of the Wellington Rape Crisis centre at age 13.
+The young Wellingtonian became a member of the Wellington Rape Crisis centre at 13.

 She had been nominated this year in the youth category for Wellingtonian of the Year, and also met Prince Harry and Meghan during their recent royal tour of New Zealand.

-This year she started a Bachelor of Arts majoring in political science at Wellington's Victoria University.
+This year she started a Bachelor of Arts majoring in political science at Victoria University.

 Nicholas said she received the news this morning her "hero" had passed away.